1100A Careers in Media. (1-0) Students engage in career exploration in the media professions.

 3307 Audio Production.
 (2-4) The basics of digital audio production with emphasis on techniques used in producing commercials, public service announcements and promotions.
 Lab requirements include a regular air-shift on the campus radio station and structured group meetings.

 3311 Video Production.
 (2-4) Basics of analog and digital video production.
 Emphasis on techniques used in producing newscasts, commercials, public service announcements, promotions.
 Lab requirements include field and studio production.
 Prerequisite: Full-major status.

 3312 Television News.
 (1-7) Standard theory and practice of electronic news gathering and production, including writing copy to match video and synchronization of audio and video in news stories.
 Students work on a campus news program.
-Prerequisites: Full-major status, MC 3306, 3311.
+Prerequisites: Full-major status, MC 3306 and MC 3311 or MC 4356I.
 (WI)

 3319 Visual Communication.
 (3-0) This course studies the principles, theories, and language of visual communication, emphasizing the evaluation and use of images in mass media.
 It is designed to help you integrate words and pictures in mass communication and to gain a greater appreciation of our visual world.